ysitbon/prelude/packages/trait/README.md

 });
 ```

-It is also possible to dynamically checks that an object implements a specified protocol.
+It is also possible to dynamically checks that an object implements a specified
+trait.

 ```js
 import {implement}   from "@prelude/trait";